 Are you suffering from lower back pain resulting from a car accident?

 If you have sustained a lower back injury in a rear-end car crash, the right Maryland injury lawyer can make the all the difference.
-For the last 30 years, Plaxen & Adler, P.A. has fought on behalf of car accident victims throughout the state.
+For the last 35 years, Plaxen Adler Muncy, P.A. has fought on behalf of car accident victims throughout the state.
 To learn more about our services, or to speak with an experienced Maryland car accident attorney, please call 410-730-7737, or fill out our contact form.